syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ## Using FormulaR1C1 property in Conditional Formats

-Moreover XlsIO supports setting the formula for the conditional format in R1C1-style notation.
-Following code example illustrates this.
+XlsIO sets the formula for the conditional format in R1C1-style notation.
+The following code example illustrates this.

 {% tabs %}
 {% highlight c# %}